bregman-arie/devops-exercises/README.md

 <summary>How to run a process in the background and why to do that in the first place?</summary><br><b>

 You can achieve that by specifying & at end of the command.
-As to Why? since some commands/processes can take a lot of time to finish execution or run forever
+As to why, since some commands/processes can take a lot of time to finish execution or run forever
 </b></details>